Foxy0309/6-Digit-Password-Randomizer/README.md

 ordershuffle(String string)          : Uses a string as a parameter and shuffles the characters using the Fisher-Yates shuffle algorithm.

-generator() and generator1()  : Both of these methods use the randomizer method and combine them into a password, before using the ordershuffle method to shuffle the password characters' positions.
+generator() and generator1()  : Both of these methods use the randomizer method and combine it's output into a password before using the ordershuffle method to shuffle the password characters' positions.

 main(String[] args)                         : Finally, the main method prints the output by calling the generator methods before beginning a loop asking whether or not the user wants to generate another password or not.